pinganNJ/Leetcode/README.md

 # Leetcode
-Leetcode and other coding demo
+Leetcode and other coding demo，such as a DeadLock demo, a volatile demo